Janet Thomas, MD

 Kristi Wees, MS

 Kristi comes to MSRGN as a parent advocate who served as part of the 2012 Consumer Task Force for Baby’s First Test.
 She brings previous experience working in a laboratory and research setting as a chemist as well as scientific sales and marketing experience after completing her master’s degree in chemistry from UCLA.
-Kristi has utilized social media in the last 6 years as she had focused on outreach to mothers, especially mothers of children with special health care needs.
-Kristi’s daughter is suspected of a mitochondrial disorder that was not diagnosed at birth.
+Kristi has utilized social media in the last 8 years as she had focused on outreach to mothers, especially mothers of children with special health care needs.
+Kristi’s daughter was suspected of a genetic condition that was not diagnosed at birth.
 She helps other families navigate the medical system through her patient advocacy work at www.EmpoweredAdvocacy.com .

 Liza Creel, PhD, MPH

 Liza M. Creel is currently an Assistant Professor in the Department of Health Management and Systems Sciences at the University of Louisville School of Public Health and Information Sciences.
-She currently serves as the MSRGN Evaluator.
+She serves as the MSRGN Evaluator.
 Liza’s research is in the areas of delivery system transformation, maternal and child health, organizational collaboration within the health care system, and policy evaluation as it relates to children with special health care needs.
-Liza is Co-Director of the Commonwealth Institute of Kentucky and serves as PI and Co-PI on several studies, including an evaluation of the Kentucky Early Hearing Detection and Intervention Program.
+Liza is Co-Director of the Commonwealth Institute of Kentucky and serves as PI and Co-PI on several studies, including several on newborn hearing screening and follow-up.
 She has an Associate Appointment in the Department of Pediatrics at the University of Louisville School of Medicine and is a member of the Child and Adolescent Health Research Design and Support Unit within the department.
 Liza received her PhD in Health Services Research from the Texas A&M Health Science Center, School of Public Health; MPH in Health Policy from the University of Michigan, School of Public Health; and BS in Health Services Administration from the University of Texas, Southwestern School of Allied Health Sciences.